Moqian1122/aedbel/README.md

 Orginal datasets provided are used for AED location optimization.

-The data of optimized locations are used in the application: aed_all_inv.xlsx
+The data of optimized locations are used in the application: [aed_all_inv.xlsx](https://github.com/Moqian1122/aedbel/blob/main/aed_all_inv.xlsx).

 ## Maintainance ##